Mark Reynolds (footballer, born 1987): Cove Rangers

 At the start of the 2022–23 season, Reynolds scored an own goal in the group stage match of the Scottish League Cup against Albion Rovers, as Cove Rangers won 2–1.
 He continued to remain in the first team, maintaining his partnership with Neill and Ross in the centre–back position.
 On 17 September 2022, Reynolds scored a brace for the first time in his professional career, in a 2–2 draw against Partick Thistle.
 In a follow–up match against Raith Rovers in the Scottish Challenge Cup, he captained Cove Rangers for the first time, as the club went on to lose 1–0 and was eliminated from the tournament.
 After being dropped from the starting line–up for the next three league matches, Reynolds returned to the starting line–up, in a 1–0 loss against Inverness Caledonian Thistle.
 On 29 October 2022, he scored his third goal of the season, in a 4–4 draw against Hamilton Academical.
 After missing one match with an illness, Reynolds made his return to the starting line–up as captain, in a 2–2 draw against Raith Rovers on 14 January 2023.
 In the second half of the season, he alternated between the starting line–up and substitute bench.
+On the last game of the season against Greenock Morton, Reynolds started the whole game, in a 1–1 draw, which resulted in the club relegated back to Scottish League One.
 At the end of the 2022–23 season, Reynolds had made thirty–five appearances and scoring three times in all competitions.
 Following Cove Rangers' transition to a full-time operation, he stayed on at the club for another season, but remained as a part–time player.

 At the start of the 2023–24 season, Reynolds scored his first goal of the season, in a 3–2 win against Brechin City in the group stage of the Scottish League Cup.
 After missing one match with an illness, he returned to the starting line–up, in a 3–2 win against Annan Athletic on 7 October 2023.
 This was followed up by helping Cove Rangers keeping four clean sheets between 28 October 2023 and 14 November 2023.
 After missing one match due to illness, Reynolds returned to the starting line–up as captain, in a 2–0 win against Stirling Albion in the third round of the Scottish Cup.
 Following this, he regained his first team place, maintaining his partnership with William Gillingham and in the centre–back position.
 However in a match against Annan Athletic on 24 February 2024, Reynolds suffered a facial knock and was substituted in the early first half, as the club won 1–0.
 After missing one match, he returned to the starting line–up, in a 1–0 loss against Falkirk on 5 March 2024.
 At the end of the 2023–24 season, Reynolds made thirty–seven appearances and scored once in all competitions.